CellArchLab/MemBrain/README.md

 #### 0. Adjust config file
 First, open the config file (config.py) and adjust the values according to your needs.

+Hint: Setting "PICK_ON_BOTH_SIDES" to True will skip the step for manual picking of membrane sides, and process both sides of each membrane.
+While this setting is recommended, if graphical interfaces cannot be displayed (e.g. on a compute cluster), it is not recommended for training, as both sides use the same ground truth (which introduces probably wrong information).

 #### 1. Choose the correct picking sides of your membranes and sample points.

 !!
 Known Bug !!